 Margaret Howard, PHD, MA

-Clinical Associate Professor of Psychiatry & Human Behavior and Clinical Associate Professor of Medicine
+Professor of Psychiatry & Human Behavior (Clinical) and Professor of Medicine (Clinical)

 Psychiatry & Human Behavior